bobsiunn/GreenRec/README.md

 | OS            | Ubuntu 20.04 Server (kernel v5.16.1)|

 ## 2. Getting Started Instructions
+Pull this repository to your local environment and make saved folder inside your repository

 Download the DNN based recommendation model that is used in the paper and move it inside of saved folder. https://drive.google.com/drive/folders/1TeGgAXLUwmS60wTsIDwI7ivrDH7OukeI?usp=sharing